Asian Squat vs Slav Squat: A Deep Dive Into Origins, Techniques, and Advantages

-The differences between an Asian squat vs Slav squat are so subtle, many people think they’re precisely the same thing.9 And while they are largely the same movement or squat position, the exact foot placement and origins are entirely different.
+The differences between an Asian squat vs Slav squat are so subtle, many people think they’re precisely the same thing.1 And while they are largely the same movement or squat position, the exact foot placement and origins of the Asian squat versus the Slav squat are entirely different.

-That being said, we’ll cover the differences in origin and foot placement before we move on to how to perform each, why westerners may have problems getting into either deep squatting position and the 7 Asian squat benefits for max effect inside or outside the gym.
+That being said, we’ll cover the differences in origin and foot placement before we move on to how to perform each, why westerners may have problems getting into either deep squatting position, and the 7 benefits of the Asian squat for maximum effect inside or outside the gym.

 Seeing people perform the Asian squat is an ever-present image in a majority of the Asian countries; the Asian squat is essentially a deep squat similar to back squats exercises which Asians adopt to do everyday activities such as relaxing, doing house chores or using the restroom.